UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 - an Azure application

-- a service principal name
+- a Service Principal name

 - role assignment